KinG-InFeT/VC-Extension-Hover-Image/README.txt

 = Can this plugin be used outside of VC? =

-No, this plugin requires a version of VC installed
+No, this plugin requires a version of Visual Composer or WPBakery Page Builder installed

 == Screenshots ==